Zim court frees ALROSA geologists accused of illegally prospecting for gold

 Hlatini and Shmakov were arrested by a Zimbabwe National Parks and Wildlife Management Authority ranger on January 3.

-They were court washing gold ore at a section of Nyangombe River within the Nyanga national park.
+They were washing gold ore at a section of Nyangombe River within the Nyanga national park.

-The ranger asked them to produce prospecting licences, but failed to so, leading to their arrest.
+The ranger asked them to produce prospecting licences, but they failed to do so, which led to their arrest.

 They were charged with prospecting for gold without a licence, but the case against them collapsed after the State failed to prove their guilt.